 Despite the criticism, Garner is more concerned about the authorities than his fellow punks.

 “The city and our landlord are freaking out about us not having any load bearing walls.
-But our house isn’t 100 percent patches; we still have studs in the wall,” Garner said.
+But our house isn’t 100 percent patches; we still have studs in the wall,” said Garner pointing to a giant hold in the wall.
 “English 77 cone studs — we got ’em off Angry Young and Poor.”

 The city has been talking about tearing down the house for several years, but after the election of a more conservative mayor, it looks like things might finally begin to unravel for the 16 punks and 12 bandana-wearing dogs that call the patch house home.

 “Oh yeah, everyone is always talking about kicking us out.
 It’ll never happen.
-I’ve been living here, meeting people and really expanding my horizons for three years and I’ve never even paid rent,” the Ringworm fungus living on the couch said, “This is our home and I’ll be damned if I’m going to let the city unstitch the bonds I’ve made with the residents of this house.”
+I’ve been living here, meeting people and really expanding my horizons for three years and I’ve never even paid rent,” said the ringworm fungus living on the couch.
+“This is our home and I’ll be damned if I’m going to let the city unstitch the bonds I’ve made with the residents of this house.”